CS1632-Summer2024/exercise-1-test-plans-kong/README.md

 information beyond what is required for correctness (e.g. the font of the text, coloring, decorative images or text that is not strictly required).

+Please read [tips.md](tips.md) for additional hints on how to properly document test cases.

 ## Creating a Traceability Matrix

+Add a traceability matrix to the report template provided [below](#format).

 A traceability matrix allows us to correlate test cases to requirements and vice versa.
 It allows us to check why a test case is being run (to check one